 Gray Summit real estate is some of the most expensive in Missouri, although Gray Summit house values don't compare to the most expensive real estate in the U.S.

-Gray Summit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gray Summit is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gray Summit is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Gray Summit who work in sales jobs (14.42%), office and administrative support (13.88%), and architecture and engineering (8.31%).

-Telecommuters are a relatively large percentage of the workforce: 14.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gray Summit telecommute to their jobs.
+Overall, about 14.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Gray Summit in 2022 was $28,493, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,972 for a family of four.
 However, Gray Summit contains both very wealthy and poor people as well.